yourcryptolife/BITG-Raspberry-Pi-Masternode/Setup Guide.md

 Follow the instructions on this page - https://www.raspberrypi.org/documentation/configuration/security.md, **paying specific attention to:**

 1. change the default PI user password (don't delete the Pi user – we will need it later on – its a Pi thing ...)
-2. create a new superuser and password (NOTE: we recommend creating superuser 'bitg' to make this tutorial easier to follow and to allow the backup script to run without you having to make any edits)
+2. create a new superuser and password (NOTE: I recommend creating superuser 'bitg' to make this tutorial easier to follow and to allow the backup script to run without you having to make any edits)
 3. make sudo require a password
 4. update Raspbian to the latest version (follow the instructions here https://www.raspberrypi.org/documentation/raspbian/updating.md)
 5. install ufw firewall and enable it